-Section 2 Activities Lesson 33 Words for 1 Time and Space low can you help make your writing clear for readers?
-O that explain when and where actions or events take pla Words and phrase they happen.
-Fire ses that tell when show the time events happen or the c rst, second, next, often, at noon, and in the morning are so when events happen. order in which When Plan your garden in the winter.
-First , decide what to grow. • ses that tell where show the position or direction of som lose to , and on the right are some words and phrases that J Where Vege etables grow best in sunny areas.
-Som e flowers can grow under trees or climb up walls.
-Suided Practice word or phrase that tells when .
-If they say where , ac phrase that tells where . ld a word or HINT Think about what happens when 1, get a shovel and loosen the SOIL (WHEN) you plant and care Plant your seeds, and be sure to water them for a garden.
-What - words and phrases that tell when or 3 The roots of the tiny seedlings will grow (when) words and phrases that tell when or where will make the 3 The roots of the tiny seedlings will grow (when) words and phrases that tell when or 3 The roots of the tiny seedlings will grow (when) words and phrases that tell when or where will make the 3 The roots of the tiny seedlings will grow (when) words and phrases that tell when or where will make the 3 The roots of the tiny seedlings will grow (when) (where) words and phrases that tell when or where will make the 3 The roots of the tiny seedlings will grow 4 The stems and leaves will grow (when) (where) (where)
+Section 2 Activities

+Lesson 33 ime and Spa

+ine and spa

+ur writing clear for readers?
+One way is to here actions or events take place.

+Words and phrast they happen.
+Fir s that tell when show the e time events happen or the order in which bon, and in the morning are some words and

+When Plan our garden in the winter.

+First lecide what to grow.

+around, under, cl e position or direction of something.
+Down , some words and phrases that tell where. areas.

+flowers can grow under

+word or phrase that te phrase that tells where ells when .
+If they say where, add a word or e.

+HINT Think about 1 , get a shovel and loosen the soil. (when)

+what happens when you plant and care 2 Plant your seeds, and be sure to water them

+for a garden.
+What (when)

+words and phrases that tell when or where will make the iny seedlings will grow

+steps clear? (where)

+4 The stems and le aves will grow

+aves will grow

+aves will grow (where)